 |Restricted||Limits are applied on the use of assistance by recipients.|

 The IOM CBI Annual Report and Case Studies 2022 features case studies from 42 IOM missions that implemented CBI in 2022, showing good practices and lessons learned in different contexts.
 It highlights the continued increase in the use of cash and voucher assistance in IOM, reaching close to 2.7 million recipients in 2022.
 This report includes sections focused on multipurpose cash, livelihood, shelter and non-food items and return and reintegration assistance, in addition to special focus on regional responses, including the responses to the Afghanistan crisis, the Syrian Crisis, Ukraine and the Venezuelan Refugee and Migrant Crisis.

 The IOM Strategy for Humanitarian CBI Global Report on Achievements 2019-2021 outlines how the strategy was implemented and highlights IOM’s key achievements to institutionalize and systematize CBI within the organization at different levels.
 See also the IOM CBI Annual Report and Case Studies 2021 and the IOM CBI Annual Report and Case Studies 2020 for more case studies demonstrating the range and breadth of IOM's CBI programming.

 IOM has examples of country level tools and documents that are available on the CBI Global SharePoint.
 These documents can also be made available upon request.
 The SharePoint also includes literature reviews, lessons learned, and samples of workplans and CBI staff Terms of Reference.

-If you wish to set up CBI projects, please contact IOM's CBI Support team at email@example.com for practical experiences in project set-up, specifically in relation to IOM systems.
+If you wish to set up CBI projects, please contact IOM's CBI Unit at email@example.com for practical experiences in project set-up, specifically in relation to IOM systems.